777uliahshafar/nvim/readme.md

 15. Luasnip use snipmate sourcecode for snippet.

-16. Place additional files on lexicon folder for dictionary and thesaurus under the home directory.
-You've stored it in GDrive (textediting folder).
+16. Copy lexicon folder from GDrive (textediting folder) to homedirectory.
+This include file for nvim plugin thesaurus and cmp-dict.

 PS.
 Check your nvim config `:checkhealth`